turingschool/try-turing/ruby-newbies/index.md

 We are so glad you are here!
 To get set up...
 1. Open up <a target="blank" href="http://repl.it/">repl.it</a> in a browser (preferably Chrome) and log in to your account
-1. Please change your zoom name to first, last initial, pronouns -- like this: _Kaitlyn V. (she/her)_.
+1. Please change your zoom name to first, last initial, pronouns -- like this: _Brandi G. (she/her)_.
 To do this, hover over your image on zoom, click the three dots and select “Rename” from the menu.
 1. Heads up!
 We will ask you to briefly introduce yourself in a few minutes.
 <br><br>